Compact intertwining relations for composition operators on $H^\infty$ and the Bloch spaces: Preliminaries

 \begin{lem} Let $\{z_{n}\}\subset B_{N}$ be a sequence with $|z_{n}|\rightarrow 1$ as $n\rightarrow \infty$.
 Then for any given $d\in(0,1)$ there is a subsequence such that $\left\{x_{i}\right\}:=\left\{z_{n_{i}}\right\}$ satisfies \eqref{14}. \end{lem}

-From this lemma, there is always a subsequence which satisfies \eqref{14} for every sequence converging to the boundary of the ball, and Lemma 2.2 holds for this subsequence.
-What we need is just the case in one dimension.
+From this lemma, there is always a subsequence which satisfies \eqref{14} for every sequence converging to the boundary of $B_N$, and Lemma 2.2 holds for this subsequence.
+We just need the result in one dimension.

-To get some simple consequences of our main problems, we will consider the situations on little Bloch settings.
-Next lemma is as usual, see \cite{OSZ}. \begin{lem} A closed set $K$ in $\mathcal{B}_0$ is compact if and only if it is bounded and satisfies \end{lem}
+To get some simple consequences of our main problems, we will consider the situation in the little Bloch setting.
+The next lemma is well known, see \cite{OSZ}. \begin{lem} A closed set $K$ in $\mathcal{B}_0$ is compact if and only if it is bounded and satisfies \end{lem}